Research

 Governing Access: Land Use and Housing Policy

-Regulating Entry and Exit: Zoning, Growth Controls, and Housing Supply
+Regulating Entry and Exit through Housing Supply

 Geography of Displacement: Gentrification and Neighborhood Change